Schema Patches

 |---|---|

-new | Newly created — does not exist in the live schema |
+new | Added in this patch — does not exist in the live schema. |

-modified | Exists in the live schema, but one or more properties have been changed |
+modified | Exists in the live schema, but one or more properties have changed. |

-deleted | Marked for removal — will be deleted from the schema when the patch is applied |
+deleted | Marked for removal — will be deleted when the patch is applied. |

-unmodified | Included in the patch response for context, but no changes from the live schema |
+unmodified | Shown for context only.
+No changes from the live schema. |

-If you don't specify a
+If you don't set a

 managed_byvalue when adding a field or mapping to a patch, it defaults to the current user.

-Working with Identity Key Ranks in Patches
+Identity Key Ranks in a Patch

 See Identity Key Ranks for more on how rank ordering affects identity resolution.